theacodes/blog.thea.codes/srcs/talking-to-gamepads-without-pygame.md

 For this controller, that's it!
 Easy peasy if you only need to support one controller.
 If you're trying to do this with multiple controllers, eh, I'd just suck it up and use PyGame / SDL.

-## What about other types controllers?
+## What about other types of controllers?

 My little Saturn controller is pretty simple, but this works with other, more complex controllers, too.
 For example, the PlayStation 4 controller is a USB (and Bluetooth) HID device, so you can talk to it a similar way.
 However, the report is **much** more complex: